meircif/lumi-lang/docs/memory-management.rst

 .. _memory-management-2:

-More flexible reference managing - with a small performance cost
+More Flexible Reference Managing - with a small performance cost
 ----------------------------------------------------------------
 Lumi will allow more complex and flexible reference managing that come with a small and predictable performance cost.